Ria424/developers-animatesdk-docs/FLfile_object/FLfile11.md

 #### Description

-Method; returns the contents of the specified file as a string, or null if the read fails.
+Method; Returns the contents of the specified file as a string, or null if the read fails.

 #### Examples